liferay/liferay-docs/develop/tutorials/articles/mobile-app-development/invoking-liferay-services-ios.markdown

 bottleneck if your app is making a lot of them.
 Making service calls *asynchronously* is described in the tutorial [Invoking Services Asynchronously from Your iOS App](https://www-ldn.liferay.com/develop/tutorials/-/knowledge_base/invoking-services-asynchronously-ios-lp-6-2-develop-tutorial).
-You can also send service calls in batches instead of separately.
+You can also speed things up by sending service calls in batches instead of separately.
 This is discussed in the tutorial
 [Sending Your iOS App's Requests Using Batch Processing](https://www-ldn.liferay.com/develop/tutorials/-/knowledge_base/app-requests-batch-processing-ios-lp-6-2-develop-tutorial).